 Pommel bolster - This is a great option.
 It can balance the pelvis if you feel tipped forward a small amount (for a bigger effect, shims are recommended).
 It also narrows the twist and deepens the seat a bit.
 It can be moved forward and back for a customized feel.

-Billet strap protectors - These slide over the billet straps and are recommended for the short flap saddles (unless you choose to pair with a long flap pad) to avoid pressure or rubbing from the thin billet straps.
+Billet strap protectors - These slide over the billet straps and are recommended for the short flap saddles (unless you choose to pair with a long flap pad) to avoid pinching or rubbing from the thin billet straps.
 Not all horses need them, but if your horse is sensitive, they're highly recommended.
 If your horse is large, you can also consider using them with a long flap saddle, but you do want to be careful not to overlap them with the girth on the smaller horses.

 Seat reducers - Available either from Ghost to provide about 3/4" reduction, or I make some from felt in 1/2" and 1/4" which may be used together or alone for a customize fit in 1/4" increments.
 Great for children as they grow!

 Shims - I almost always send 1/2" panel shims unless your horse is level to uphill with broad shoulders.
 If your horse is narrow or a bit rump high, they are more likely to be necessary and I also have a 1/2" pad shim available as well.
-I make these from wool felt, so if you have customize needs, we can probably handle it (dippy backed horse, extremely flat-backed, etc).
+I make these from wool felt, so if you have customized needs, we can probably handle it (dippy backed horse, extremely flat-backed, etc).